AlexisH99/game_of_life/README.md

 - Vectors `current` and `next`, store consecutive generations, while `mask` stores a mask of active cells.
 - `step()` iterates overs `current` to compute `next` using efficient bitwise operations, solving 64 per 64 cells.
 - A single texture (`GL_RG32UI`) is updated each frame via `glTexSubImage2D`, by casting `current` as a vector of uint32_t.
-- Rendering uses one fullscreen quad drawn with a fragment shader that unpacks and samples the texture using paddings and bitwise operations.
+- Rendering uses one quad drawn with a fragment shader that unpacks and samples the texture using paddings and bitwise operations.
+- The size of the rendered quad is computed to keep cells homothetic w.r. to window size changes, and with a 1:1 apect ratio.

 This method avoids heavy instancing, providing excellent performance even for large grids.
 All computations on CPU are currently monothread.